Our favourite hardy annuals for spring transplanting.

 - Get a jump on the season

-- Some seeds require a long time to get established
+- Some flowers require a long time to get established

-- Some seeds are expensive, and I can't afford to waste any
+- Some seeds are expensive, and I don't want to waste them

 Look at this beautiful bed of 'Chantilly Light Salmon' snapdragons!

-- Calculate your seeding and transplanting dates based on your last spring frost date.
+To figure out your seeding and transplanting dates, start with your average last spring frost date.

-- Start planting out hardy transplants about 4-6 weeks before your last usual spring frost date.
-So, for example, if May 21 is your average last frost, count back four weeks.
-That puts you on April 23rd.
+As a general rule, hardy transplants can usually be planted out about 4–6 weeks before your last usual spring frost date.
+So, for example, if May 21 is your average last frost, counting back four weeks would put you at April 23.

-If you're unsure what your typical last spring frost date is, check out these average dates from Vesey's seeds.
+If you’re unsure of your average last spring frost date, check out these average dates from Vesey's seeds.

 Most Sweet William are biennials and need to be planted a year before (and have a cold period over winter) they will flower.
 This is a bucket of Sweet William 'Amazon Rose Magic,' a first-year-flowering cultivar.